hecz0r/hidro/README.md

-# vuexfire-admin
+# HidroAdmin
-A Vue.js 2 admin app, based on vue-admin, using vuex, vuexfire, vue-router and firebase as the backend.
+A Vue.js 2 admin app, based on vue-admin, using vuex, vuexfire, vue-router and Firebase as the backend.

 This project aims to be a template for using Firebase as a backend, and vue-admin as a frontend.

-A lot of work has been done in a private repository and I'm currently in the progress of migrating this across to this public repo.

 ### Current features developed: